45 Rocket Engines

 (2)

-the throat area is much smaller than the exit area, so the pressure integral here can be assumed to be zero.
+The throat area is much smaller than the exit area, so the value of the pressure integral at the throat can be assumed to be zero.

 The force on the fluid to change its momentum, which by Newton’s 3rd law, is in the opposite direction to the thrust, .
 Therefore, the momentum equation becomes